Have you ever felt frustrated, like you were going in circles?

 xoxo Pam

 P.S.
-If you know anyone else interested in joining this conversation, please feel free to share this website with your friends and family.
+If you know anyone interested in joining this conversation, please share this website with your friends and family.

 P.P.S.
 You can also find me on social media on Facebook and Instagram.

-*You can download the pdf version of the Boat for free from the Library tab at the top of this page.
-If you would like it for your Kindle, you can find it for free on Amazon.
+*Download the pdf version of The Boat for free from the Library tab at the top of this page.
+If you want it for your Kindle, you can find it for free on Amazon.

 Testimonials